 Course by: Hubspot Academy

-Inbound Marketing is something that every business will be interested in at least in some shape or form.
+Inbound marketing is something that every business will be prioritising in at least some shape or form.

 Inbound marketing refers to the process of using marketing methods such as blogs, podcasts, social media and other off-site methods to direct people to a company's website.

-This course is really straightforward, with short video lectures and a quiz at the end of each block.
-Also use this course to brush up on your terminologies, so you can blow your interviewer out the water!
+This course is really straightforward, with a series of short video lectures and an exam at the end of the process.
+Also use this course to brush up on your terminologies, so you can succeed in interviews!